Brice150/Portfolio/README.md

 ### Project

-- View my web-application projects in a swiper
+- View my web-application projects
 - Link to more information about the project

 ### Contact